Plymouth Lawn Grubs Control Services

 Massachusetts Pesticide Regulations & Professional Licensing for Grub Control Services

 All commercial grub control in Plymouth must comply with Massachusetts Department of Agricultural Resources (MDAR) regulations.
-Applicators require a Category 36 (Turf and Ornamental Horticulture) license, passing certification exams on grub biology, IPM, and environmental protection.
+Applicators require a Category 36 (Turf and Ornamental Horticulture) license, with a certification exam covering grub biology, IPM, and environmental protection.
 10 contact hours of continuing education are required every three years.
-Federal EPA registration is mandatory for all products, with Restricted Use Pesticides (RUPs) like imidacloprid requiring special handling and documentation.
+Federal EPA registration is mandatory for all products, with special handling for Restricted Use Pesticides (RUPs) like imidacloprid.
 Applicators must maintain 1M per occurrence general liability insurance and environmental impairment coverage.
-Detailed application logs, adverse incident reporting, and effectiveness monitoring are required by MDAR and U.S. Environmental Protection Agency Region 1.
+Detailed application logs, adverse incident reporting, and effectiveness monitoring are required for regulatory compliance.
+For large-scale applications, environmental impact assessments and IPM plans are necessary.

 Plymouth Board of Health Guidelines for Safe Pesticide Application & Public Health Protection

-The Plymouth Board of Health enforces public health protocols for pesticide use.
-Advance public notification (24-48 hours) is required for commercial applications, with setbacks of 100-150 feet from wells and water bodies, and special restrictions near schools, parks, and sensitive facilities.
-Compliance with product-specific 12-24 hour re-entry intervals (REI) is mandatory.
-Risk management includes protecting children, pets, and sensitive individuals, with emergency contacts for poison control (1-800-222-1222) and municipal services.
-Applicators must use appropriate PPE, calibrate equipment, prevent spills, and monitor weather (wind under 10 mph).
-Post-application, effectiveness and non-target impacts are evaluated through follow-up sampling and environmental monitoring.
+The Plymouth Board of Health enforces public notification requirements, mandating 24-48 hours advance posting for commercial pesticide applications.
+Setbacks of 100-150 feet from wells and water bodies, and specific restrictions near schools, parks, and sensitive facilities, are enforced.
+Compliance with product-specific re-entry intervals (12-24 hours) is required.
+Special protocols protect children, pets, and sensitive individuals, including emergency contact procedures and chemical exposure response.
+Applicators must use appropriate PPE, calibrate equipment, and prevent drift by monitoring wind speeds (under 10 mph for liquids).
+Post-application monitoring includes follow-up grub sampling and non-target impact assessment.

 Plymouth Board of Health